tusharmurali/trumpgpt/README.md

 - **Transformer Block**: A combination of multi-head attention and feed-forward layers.
 - **GPT Model**: Stacks multiple transformer blocks, uses token and positional embeddings, and predicts the next character in the sequence.

-The model is trained using a context length of 128 characters 252-dimensional embedding and hidden states, 6 transformer blocks, and 6 attention heads.
+The model is trained using a context length of 128 characters, 252-dimensional embedding and hidden states, 6 transformer blocks, and 6 attention heads.